Who is at fault for a parking lot accident?

 Other factors could come into play as well.
-For example, if the other party was on their phone or otherwise distracted, they could be determined at least partially at fault for the accident.
+For example, if the other party was on their phone or otherwise distracted, they could be determined to be partially at fault for the accident.

 How do you prove fault?

-If the police come to the scene of the parking lot accident, I have seen several situations where the police enter the store and personally review the videotape to assist in making a determination of fault for the accident.
+If the police arrives at the scene of the parking lot accident, they enter the store and personally review the videotape to assist in making a determination of fault for the accident.

-A police officer’s determination of fault is not dispositive at trial but it is instructive for an insurance company deciding whether to “accept liability” for an accident.
+A police officer’s determination of fault is not dispositive at trial but it does serve as an instruction for an insurance company to decide whether to “accept liability” for an accident or not.

 Police on private property

-On a few occasions, I’ve received calls from people involved in accidents in parking lots or on other “private property.”
+On a few occasions, I’ve received calls from people involved in accidents that occur in parking lots or on other “private property”.
 They’ve told stories of how the police either refused to come to the scene of the accident or refused to write a ticket to the responsible party because the accident occurred on private property.

 To be honest, I don’t know the answer to this.
 I’ve seen situations where police have written tickets for violations on private property.
-Whether the tickets hold up in court is another thing.
+Whether the tickets hold up in the court is another topic of discussion.

-If the accident does occur on private property and the damage is moderate, at the very least call 911.
+If the accident does occur on a private property and the damage is moderate, at the very least call 911.
 That way, the existence of the accident is “on the record.”
-I’ve written before on this site about how stories seem to change over time.
+I’ve written before, about how stories seem to change over time.
 And the driver who was so helpful at the time of the accident will lie to their insurance company about the accident later.
 If you get the facts of the accident on the record, that is another piece of evidence you can get in front of the insurance adjuster to help him or her make a decision.

 The future of parking lot accidents

 Perhaps the most important safety feature to prevent parking lot accidents is having a rear view camera.
-Many years ago Congress passed legislation requiring that all cars have them.
-However, just recently the Department of Transportation dictated that starting this coming year all new cars were required to be built with a rear view camera.
+Many years ago Congress passed legislation requiring that all cars should have them.
+However, just recently the Department of Transportation dictated that starting this year, all new cars were required to be built with a rear view camera.

 Bottom line is, if you are involved in an auto accident and wondering who is at fault, contact your insurance company or feel free to contact our office for a free consultation at 847-305-4105.